jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/README.md

 When you're a developer, you'll want to disable AutonomousLife (it includes servo off) and servo on a robot to try codes you write.

-If you want to know how to disable it, please refer to [using a chest button](http://doc.aldebaran.com/2-4/family/pepper_user_guide/freeze_pep.html) or using ROS service (TODO: add doc).
-(Link is for Pepper, but same as NAO.)
+If you want to know how to disable it, please refer to [using a chest button](http://doc.aldebaran.com/2-4/family/pepper_user_guide/freeze_pep.html).
+Link is for Pepper, but same as NAO.

+Or please refer to [using ROS service](doc/disable_autonomous_life_from_ros_service.md).

 ### How to connect your PC and a robot to a same network?